Image

 Old College

-By [include date?], at English public schools, significant developments were taking place in science teaching.
+At the turn of the 20th century, at English public schools, significant developments were taking place in science teaching.
 The need for a new approach to science was made urgent when school inspectors threatened not to give the College the approval required by Government Departments and the Army in England.
 This would have been a disaster for the College most of whose senior boys were in the Army Class.
-It led to the conversion of Old College into a fully-equipped laboratory, a project paid for by subscribers and named after Edward Charles Ozanne, (1458), a distinguished Guernsey educationist and horticulturalist.
+It led to the conversion of Old College into a fully-equipped laboratory, a project paid for by subscribers and named after Edward Charles Ozanne, (OE 1458), a distinguished Guernsey educationist and horticulturalist.
 The States also gave a grant on condition the laboratory was made available to other island schools.

 The establishment of the Ozanne Laboratory was part of a grand project to centralise scientific instruction for the whole island and especially for workers in such industries as farming and fruit growing: the soft fruit growing industry in the island, melons and tomatoes particularly, was then in its infancy.